JosephAyo/anagrammy-backend/README.md

 ### 2. Create gitignored files.
 They are:
+- src/pre-start/env/.env using the .src/pre-start/env/env.example as a template
-- src/pre-start/env/.env using the .env.example as a template
+- .env using the .env.example as a template

 ### 3. Run api via docker.

 ```
 docker-compose -f docker-compose.yml up
 ```

-### 4. Application management